 Earlier this week, I was reflecting on recent (yet repetitive) events that saddened my heart and made me realize that I need to start moving in a new direction.
-Anytime a situation (relationship, partnership, job) begins to show signs of decay, we have a number of action options we can take.
-There’s the ostrich approach – stick your head in the sand and do or say nothing (I’ve mastered this one – I don’t recommend it).
-Come out swinging is always a favorite barn burner if you have no desire to ever reconcile or fix the situation (While I hate to admit, pretty good at this one as well but it yields mixed results.
-Lessons Learned are really uncomfortable).
+Any time a situation (relationship, partnership, job) begins to show signs of decay, we have a number of action options we can take.
+There’s the Ostrich Approach: stick your head in the sand and do or say nothing (I’ve mastered this one; I don’t recommend it).
+Come Out Swinging is always a favorite barn burner if you have no desire to ever reconcile or fix the situation (I hate to admit, I’m pretty good at this one as well, but it yields mixed results).
+Lessons Learned are really uncomfortable.
 Lastly, there’s what I label Toxicity Boundaries.
-It’s becoming my fast favorite but it’s also the one for which I receive a ton o’ crap for using.
+It’s becoming my fast favorite, but it’s also the one for which I receive a ton o’ crap for using.

 In one of his recent podcasts, Jay Shetty talks about the collateral damage that we do to ourselves and to each other when we are toxic.
-Yes, we all have toxicity and like the DEFCON system, we have level indicators that tell us (and others) just how bad the current conditions are.
-Like the weatherman, our toxicity barometer tells us if we need to take an umbrella with us or stay inside when someone, or something, in our environment is, well…smelling rather toxic….including our own damned self.
+Yes, we all have toxicity, and like the DEFCON system, we have level indicators that tell us (and others) just how bad the current conditions are.
+Like the weatherman, our toxicity barometer tells us if we need to take an umbrella with us or stay inside when someone or something in our environment is smelling rather toxic, including our own damned self.

 How do you know if someone (maybe you?) or something is toxic?
 Some tattling signs include:

 - Outright criticism: usually comes out of nowhere and catches the receiver off-guard.
 Who really expects an open-field, full-frontal attack?

 - Backhanded compliments: a nicety wrapped in multiple layers of toilet papered potty poo (this is also known as jealousy; haters shouldn’t hate but sometimes do).